Bicycle Accidents in Pennsylvania

 Nationwide, 618 cyclists were killed in traffic accidents in 2010.
 This was down from 786 fatalities in 2005.
 Philadelphia, specifically, has also seen a drop in bike accidents even though there are actually more people riding their bikes.
 In 1998, there were 1,040 crashes involving bikes, and by 2010 the number had been practically cut in half with 553 accidents.
 It is theorized that with more bikes, drivers are more watchful and the city is encouraging even more cycling by creating more bike lanes.
 The goal is to more than double the percentage of cyclists by 2020, and reduce fatalities and injuries by another 50%.

 Some may think that getting a driver’s insurance information is enough, but generally insurance companies don’t pay accident victims what they are due without a little bit of kicking and screaming.
 This is why getting a personal injury attorney or wrongful death attorney on your side as soon as possible after an accident occurs.
-If possible, you should even contact an attorney from the actual accident scene, and you should talk to a lawyer before an insurance adjuster.
+If possible, you should even contact an attorney from the actual accident scene, and you should talk to a lawyer before a bicycle accident settlement adjuster.

 It’s human nature for people to say they are “fine” when they may actually have injuries that will make a bigger impact on their lives and health than they realize.
 Initial consultations are free most of the time, so there’s nothing to lose by reaching out to an attorney, and the result could very well mean a bigger, more appropriate settlement than what an insurance company would offer on their own.
 Attorneys with experience dealing with bike accidents remember potential expenses such as wage loss, decrease in earning potential, and long term medical care that an insurance company might conveniently forget.